geo-python/site/source/lessons/L1/course-environment-components.rst

 1. `Interactive code cells <#interactive-code-cells>`__ for live coding in the browser
 2. `JupyterLab`_ for the actual programming
-3. `Cloud computing environments`_ Binder or CSC Notebooks
+3. `Cloud computing environments`_ Binder or CSC Noppe
 4. `Git and GitHub`_ for version control and documentation
 5. `Voting / polling  <#voting-and-polling>`_ for interactive questions during the lectures
 6. `Discord`_ for communicating among UH students